Pleasant View Cemetery

 Ledger Notes: Age: 86 Yrs.
 Funeral: Edw.
 Holman & Son

-Family Contribution: Wife of Alison, mother of Clyde, Raymond, Alfred, Roy and Ruby Baker and several unnamed infants (all except Raymond buried at P.V.C.).
+Family Contribution: Wife of Alison, mother of Clyde, Raymond, Alfred, Roy and Ruby Baker and two unnamed infants (all except Raymond buried at P.V.C.).
 Sister of Emma.
-Maiden name Harris.
+Birth name Harris.
+Florence and Alison were married in Aurora, Oregon.
 Two Harris sisters married two Baker brothers.
 Known for her strong will and determination -- including derisively with the nickname "Old Lantern Jaw", for her pronounced facial bone structure.
 Daughter-in-law of pioneers Endymian and Sarah Baker.
 The Alison and Florence Baker farmhouse (c.
 1880) and barn still stand on SW Bell Road, on a remaining portion of the Endymian Baker DLC, owned by great grandson Stephen Baker.
-Stephen Baker 310-777-6205 sgb90210 at aol.com
+Stephen Baker 310-490-8510 sgb90210 at aol.com

 Monument Survey